 The public holiday is officially named Royal National Agricultural (RNA) Show Day – also known as Ekka People’s Day.
 It welcomes over 400,000 visitors each year with over 21,000 competition entries!

-In 2024, People’s Day will be observed on the 14th of August in these locations: Brisbane; Burdekin; Charters Towers; Cloncurry; Gold Coast; Livingstone; Logan; Mackay; Rockhampton; Weipa Town Area; and Whitsunday (Bowen area only).
+In 2026, People’s Day will be observed between the 8th-16th of August in these locations: Brisbane; Burdekin; Charters Towers; Cloncurry; Gold Coast; Livingstone; Logan; Mackay; Rockhampton; Weipa Town Area; and Whitsunday (Bowen area only).

 How Many Public Holidays In SA?